pladaria/reconnecting-websocket/CONTRIBUTING.md

+# Contributing

 Hello, thank you for your interest in contributing to this repository

-Please follow these guidelines:
+# Guidelines

-*   Use `npm` as dependency manager
+*   Use `npm` as package manager
+*   Test your feature/bugfix and keep full coverage.
+You can execute `npm test && npm run report` to see the test coverage report
+*   Update `README.md` if needed
 *   Do not skip pre-commit hook
-*   Add tests to your feature/bugfix and keep full coverage.
-Execute `npm test && npm run report` to see the test coverage report
-*   Update documentation if needed